Monkey Puzzle Tree

 These strange looking conifers provide a distinctive silhouette with their evenly spread tiers of stiff branches.
 Most have stiff, closely overlapping, dark to bright-green leaves.
 All do well in a wide range of soils with adequate drainage.

 Native to Chile.
-Arboreal oddity whose heavy, spreading branches and ropelike branchlets are closely set with sharp-pointed leaves.
+An arboreal oddity whose heavy, spreading branches and ropelike branchlets are closely set with sharp-pointed leaves.
 Slow growing in youth, it eventually reaches 70–90 ft. tall and 30 ft. wide.
 This is the hardiest of the araucarias.

 Short-lived perennials in Zones 8–24, H1, H2; often treated as an annual in all zones.
 Many-bran...

 From tropical southern Africa.
 Spikes to 2 ft. tall; green flowers with purple-edged petals.
 Attractiv...

 Hybrids between the P. aequalis and P. capensis.
 ‘African Queen’ ha...